 1) One-time giving can be easily done via our secure online donation page: we welcome a gift of any amount!

 2) Monthly giving is especially helpful: you make a commitment to the lives of pre-born children and we accordingly plan to reach more more Canadians on your behalf.
-To sign up, please fill out this form and mail it to CCBR if you wish to contribute on a monthly basis via credit card or automatically through your bank account.
+To sign up, please visit our online donation page for a monthly credit card payment or contact us regarding pre-authorized debit.

 4) Legacy planning is for those who would like to include CCBR in their will to make a difference well into the future.
-For more information, please contact Janelle Van Hierden at firstname.lastname@example.org.
+For more information, please contact us.

 5) Points sharing is a practical way to help cover our speakers’ expenses when they travel to reach people with the truth about abortion.
-To gift your points (such as Airmiles, Aeroplan, or Aventura) to CCBR, please contact Janelle Van Hierden at email@example.com.
+To gift your points (such as Airmiles, Aeroplan, or Aventura) to CCBR, please contact us.